Island benefactor matching donations to $250K

 By purchasing this property, that trail will remain on conservation land for all but a tiny portion that crosses Crown land.

 EBC has already had some considerable support for the purchase.
 It secured a reasonable price from the landowner and has received a $500,000 bequest and $200,000 worth of pledges.
-Roy and Kathy Jeffery from Little Current have vowed to match donations up to $250,000; Mr. Jeffery is a board member of EBC and on the fundraising committee.
+Roy and Cathy Jeffery from Little Current have vowed to match donations up to $250,000; Mr. Jeffery is a board member of EBC and on the fundraising committee.

 “It’s a phenomenal property.
 The potential for building trails, bicycle trails, walking trails, snowshoe and ski trails is just immense,” said Mr. Jeffery.
 “It’s just a wonderful thing for Whitefish Falls and for all the local hiking enthusiasts.”